duongvn9/SWP391-SE1960-FA25-Group4-Human-Resource-Management-System/docs/rbac-features-urls.md

 FROM features
 WHERE is_active = 1;

--- EMPLOYEE: Grant basic features only
-INSERT INTO role_features (role_id, feature_id)
+-- EMPLOYEE: Grant basic features only (NO Employee Management access) INSERT INTO role_features (role_id, feature_id)
 SELECT
     (SELECT id FROM roles WHERE code = 'EMPLOYEE'),